-Health Savings Accounts (HSAs) are popular, tax-advantaged savings accounts designed to help people with high deductible health plans pay for out-of-pocket healthcare expenses.
-HSA accounts have taken off since their implementation in 2004.
-In 2015, there were an estimated 19.7 million HSA accounts and the number is expected to keep surging.
+Health Savings Accounts (HSAs) are popular, tax-advantaged savings accounts designed to help people with High Deductible Health Plans (HDHPs) pay for out-of-pocket healthcare expenses.
+HSA accounts have seen substantial growth since their introduction in 2004.
+Devenir’s mid-year 2022 update reports that nearly $99 billion in assets were held in almost 34 million HSA accounts.

 There are many reasons why HSAs have become so popular.
-In addition to owning an HSA for the life of the account – unlike with a Flexible Savings Account (FSA) or Health Reimbursement Arrangement (HRA) – account holders also enjoy other significant benefits, such as the triple-tax savings.
+One great attraction is that holders own HSAs for the life of the account.
+Owners also enjoy other significant benefits, such as triple-tax savings.
 With an HSA, account holders:

-- Make pre-tax contributions.
-In 2017, HSA account holders filing single can contribute a maximum of $3,400 and those filing married may contribute up to $6,750.
+- Make pre-tax contributions: In 2023, HSA account holders filing single can contribute a maximum of $3,850, and those filing as a family may contribute up to $7,750.

-- Use the funds tax-free when withdrawn for eligible medical expenses.
-The IRS has an extensive list of eligible medical expenses, which includes co-pays, prescriptions, dental treatments, eye exams and treatments, COBRA premiums, and Medicare B and D premiums, for example.
+- Use the funds tax-free when withdrawn for eligible medical expenses: The IRS offers an extensive list of eligible medical expenses, which includes co-pays, coinsurance, deductibles, prescriptions, dental and vision care, and more.

 The ability to invest HSA funds is a significant factor in helping drive account growth.
-In June 2016, HSA investment assets grew 23 percent from the previous year, according to a study by Devenir.
-However, it is estimated that only 3 percent of all HSA account holders invest, which means the overwhelming majority of account owners are missing out.
+In their mid-year 2022 report, Devenir estimated that only about 7 percent of all HSA account holders invest, which means the overwhelming majority are missing out.

-One caveat to the investing option is that many HSA custodians require a minimum balance before account holders are allowed to invest.
-The minimum balance threshold ranges from as low as $1,000 to as high as $2,500.
-Once the minimum balance is met, account holders can view their HSA provider’s options.
-Some may allow account holders to choose the investment options, like stocks, bonds, and mutual funds, or they may provide different growth model plans selected by a licensed investment advisor.
-Other options may include the ability to access investor statements, and educational tools, among other features.
+HSA custodians often require a minimum unused balance before HSA account holders are allowed to invest, typically ranging from as low as $1,000 to as high as $2,500.
+Once the minimum is met, account holders can view their HSA provider’s investment options.
+For example, some allow account holders to choose investment options, like stocks, bonds, and mutual funds.
+Others provide different growth model plans selected by a licensed investment advisor.
+Additional advantages may include accessing investor statements and educational tools, among other features.

 Questions to consider when you own an HSA: